particle-iot/docs/src/content/workshops/mesh-101-workshop/mesh-button-led.md

 ---
 word: Putting it all together
-title: Putting it all together
+title: Lab 4 - Putting it all together
 order: 9
 columns: two
 layout: workshops.hbs
 ---

-# Putting it all together
+# Lab 4 - Putting it all together

 In this session, it will all come together.
 One device is measuring a distance and broadcasting the value, while another is listening for updates and displaying them on a digital display.